What are optional SATs?

 Do all schools do optional SATs?

 All schools have to assess children’s progress at the end of the year.
 In the past, many used the QCA past papers.
-However, because the national curriculum changed in 2014, and new SATs are to be introduced in 2016, these papers are now outdated.
-Many schools will be using new optional SATs testing arrangements to mirror the new curriculum and the new primary grading system from summer 2015.
+However, because the national curriculum changed in 2014, and new SATs were introduced in 2016, these papers are now outdated.
+Schools also use a new primary grading system.
 Other schools will write their own tests based on the SATs rubric, while others will use ongoing teacher assessment, such as observation and classwork, to gauge progress.

 What’s the point of the tests, if they’re optional?